 Imagine your family gathered around watching TV on a screen only 7 inches in size!
 In 1949, TV was a new marvel, even though the pictures were in black & white and very grainy.
 You can watch for yourself on this working Tele-Tone television set.

 A radio that costs more than a brand new car???
 Yes!
 In 1935, Zenith released this beautiful 25 tube console radio named the Stratosphere.
 When the country was just coming out of the 1930s depression, this radio sold for $750 - about $15,000 in 2022.
 It was something only the wealthy could afford, and only 350 were ever purchased then.
 Today there are only about 50 still in existence.
 It is the most highly prized antique radio for many collectors.
-The museum is most grateful to the heirs of radio collector Steve Melvin for making this radio part of our collection where the public can see and enjoy it.
+The museum is most grateful to the family of radio collector Steve Melvin for making this radio part of our collection where the public can see and enjoy it.

 Another highly prized receiver from radio's golden age, this Allwave Deluxe 12 by the E H Scott Company features an all chrome chassis that could be installed in the buyer's choice of many attractive cabinet styles.
 This 12 tube radio is the company's first all chrome model.
 E. H. Scott made a good many 30 tube Phantom receivers...
 And there were up to 10 Scott Quarantas In configurations from 40 to 52 tubes!